🔒 Everything Encrypted, Always

 Build an offline app anyone can run

 Design a form in the Builder, then compile it into a single file that users run on their own computer.
-No internet, no account, no server.
+No cloud account and no cloud server required.
 The developer never sees user data - not even with a copy of the database file.

 How to build a standalone app